Joseph W. Fisher: Civil War service

 When two brigades of the Reserves returned to the field in 1863, commanded by Brig.
 Gen. Samuel W. Crawford, Colonels Fisher and William McCandless led these units in the V Corps.
 They fought at the Battle of Gettysburg on the left flank of the army.
 Fisher's service in that battle is controversial.
 Col. Joshua Lawrence Chamberlain reported that his 20th Maine Infantry and Fisher's Brigade were sent to occupy Big Round Top late on July 2, 1863.
 Chamberlain claimed that Fisher was unwilling to advance against unknown odds and that his unit, battle worn as it was, had to lead the way.
 Fisher's report shows no evidence of such hesitation.
 He credits the 20th Maine with leading as the skirmish line because of better weapons.

 Fisher continued in command of his brigade well into 1864.
 He fought in the Battle of the Wilderness and the Battle of Spotsylvania Court House.
 His last action as brigade commander was the Battle of Cold Harbor.
 Fisher was mustered out with his regiment on June 15, 1864.
 He later served as colonel of the 195th Pennsylvania Infantry.
 Fisher was mustered out with that regiment on January 31, 1866.
 He received a Brevet promotion to the rank of brigadier general on November 4, 1865.

 Postbellum career

 After the war, Fisher resumed his legal career.
 He was elected to serve in the Pennsylvania State Senate for the 17th district from 1867 to 1868.
 Later, he moved to the Wyoming Territory and served as chief justice of the territorial courts from 1871 to 1879.

-Joseph W. Fisher died in Cheyenne, Wyoming, on October 18, 1900, and was interred at Lakeview Cemetery in Cheyenne.
+Joseph W. Fisher died in Cheyenne, Wyoming, on October 18, 1900.